 - Introductory programming

 Employment Outlook and Salary Info

-The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) classifies computer security specialists under the larger category of network and computer systems administrators.
-Employment in this field is projected to grow by 28% between 2010 and 2020, which the BLS considers faster than average for all occupations.
-In May of 2012, the median annual wage for workers in this category was $72,560.
+The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) classifies computer security specialists under the larger category of information security analysts, web developers and network architects.
+Employment in this field is projected to grow by 22% between 2010 and 2020, which the BLS considers faster than average for all occupations.
+In May of 2012, the median annual wage for workers in this category was $86,170.

 Continuing Education Information